Xavier Bertrand: Later career

 Following the 2012 French legislative election, Bertrand announced his candidacy for the post the UMP parliamentary group's chair.
 Having been endorsed by François Fillon, he lost an internal vote against Christian Jacob.

 In the 2015 regional elections, Bertrand won over Marine Le Pen and became the president of the Regional Council of Hauts-de-France.

 Amid the Fillon affair, in March 2017, Bertrand joined Valérie Pécresse, Christian Estrosi and others in calling for Alain Juppé to replace François Fillon as the party's candidate in the 2017 French presidential election.

 In 2020, Bertrand publicly expressed interest in challenging incumbent President Emmanuel Macron in the 2022 French presidential election.
 By early 2021, Betrand was widely tipped by French and international media to be the center-right's candidate.
 According to 2021 polls, he would be in 3rd position behind Emmanuel Macron and Marine Le Pen.
 At the party's 2021 congress, however, he only came in fourth after Éric Ciotti, Valérie Pécresse and Michel Barnier; he subsequently endorsed Pécresse.

 In the 2021 regional elections, Bertrand was re-elected.
 He obtained 52.37 percent of the vote in the Hauts-de-France region, against 25.65 percent for Sébastien Chenu of the National Rally.

+In late 2021, Bertrand launched Nous France, a conservative movement.
+Ahead of the Republicans' 2022 convention, he endorsed Bruno Retailleau as the party's chairman.
+He renewed his endorsement of Retailleau in the Republicans' 2025 leadership election.